qleonardolp/xsens_mtw_driver-release/README.md

 # Xsens MTw driver using ROS-Kinetic

-This project aims to develop a driver on which the Xsens MTw sensors send the data in topics published through an main node managing the connection with the Awinda base (USB port).
+This project contains a driver on which the Xsens MTw sensors send the data in topics published through a node managing the connection with the Awinda base (USB port).
 Development based on [Xsens MTw SDK 4.6](https://www.xsens.com/mt-software-suite-mtw-awinda/).

 ### Hardware